cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 }
 ```

 You can choose to start with no games or insert the number of games to start with.
 Choose the first ID of the first game.
-For the start, go with `0`.
+For the start go with `0`.

 ### Protobuf service interfaces

-Beyond the created objects, Starport also creates services that declare and define how to access the newly-created storage objects.
+Beyond the created objects Starport also creates services that declare and define how to access the newly-created storage objects.
 When Starport creates your module, it introduces empty service interfaces that can be filled as you add objects and messages.

 Starport added to `service Query` how to query for your objects: